daviola/take-home-nirvana/README.md

 > To run the tests you must have the containers running

+> Be sure you are running from the environment you have previously activated

 Run on the project root folder:
 ```
 pytest tests/*.py